dhis2/dhis2-android-sdk/doc/content/androsdk/synchronization.md

 ### Upload

+The sdk can be used to upload data to the server.

+#### Strategies

+- **Tracked entity instances**.
+The SDK uses `CREATE_AND_UPDATE` for 2.29 and `SYNC` for later versions.

+- **Single events**.
+The `CREATE_AND_UPDATE` strategy is used to synchronize single events.

+For data upload, the SDK collects the stored data which is set to be uploaded and creates a payload which will be sent to the server.
+The **state** property of each element is used to store the synchronization status of each instance.

+#### States

+###### TO_POST

+This state is set each time an element is created.
+When the upload method is executed all the data set to `TO_POST` is collected and added to the payload for the upload.

+###### TO_UPDATE

+The `TO_UPDATE` state is set when an existing element is retrofitted.
+All the elements with this state will be collected to generate the payload for the upload.

+###### TO_DELETE

+`TO_DELETE` state is set for delete an element from the server.
+The different instances set with the *to delete* state will be deleted from the server when the upload method is executed.

+###### SYNCED

+After the upload all the elements correctly uploaded will be set as `SYNCED`.
+The elements *synced* won't be collected to form the payload for uploads.

+###### ERROR

+If one element had an error syncing it will be set as `ERROR` after the upload.

+The SDK reads the import summary of each upload call and check if there are elements with errors.
+If a *tracker event* had an error, the `ERROR` state will be propagated to the enrollment and the tracked entity instance associated.

+###### WARNING

+As with the state `ERROR`, if one element

 ## Reserved values

 Reserved values for TrackedEntityAttribute are downloaded in advance so they are available when the application operates offline.